7RU7H/Archive/Foothold/Active-Directory/Active-Directory-Enumeration-Cheatsheet.md

 # Active Directory Enumeration Cheatsheet

 To make the articles in this repo more concise and focused, this cheatsheet was inital assimilation from [Emanlui's Incredible Cheatsheet](https://github.com/Emanlui/OSCP-Scripts/blob/main/Windows.md#enumeration) to kick start sourcing everything in this repo that is relevant and to seperate Privilege Escalation from Enumeration.
 For details and explainations see [[Active-Directory-Enumeration-Defined]].

+If you have access to `Get-Wmi` powershell commands the entire process can be done with 0xinfection blogs inspired [[Active-Directory-Offensive-Enumeration-With-WMI]]

 Basics with cmd
 ```powershell